OptimaiNetwork/docs/docs/faqs.md

 ## Installation and Setup
 <details>
-<summary>What are the system requirements for running an OptimAI Node?</summary>
+<summary>What are the system requirements for running an OptimAI Core Node?</summary>

 - Minimum Requirements: